 Hormonal problems, such as imbalances, are a fairly common cause of hair loss.
 In some cases such as pregnancy, the hair loss is temporary until the hormones level out following birth.
 In other causes, chronic hormone problems can cause continued hair loss.
 Elevated androgens, insulin issues, and fluctuating thyroid levels can also lead to hair loss.
 If you think that your hair loss is associated with hormone problems, undergo testing to determine the primary cause.

 Many of us take our hair for granted until it begins falling out, effecting our self-esteem and confidence levels.
 While you can’t always prevent hair loss or thinning, you may be able to reverse it or prevent further loss with the right treatment plan.
 Platelet rich plasma treatments has shown good results in a small number of clinical studies (3).
 Please visit our before and after gallery for more information.
 To learn more about our treatment options using platelet rich plasma or to schedule a consultation with our team of naturopathic specialists, contact Vitalia Healthcare today.

 How Does PRP Work For Hair Loss?

 Platelet rich plasma is a type of concentrated plasma that contains an estimated three to five times more platelets than that found in normal blood.
 Platelets release bioactive proteins known as growth factors such as PDGF, VEGF and TGF which are responsible for wound healing.

-Researchers have found that they can regrow hair in patients with thinning hair with a series of PRP injections into the scalp.
 Platelet rich plasma has been used in the sports medicine industry for years to treat injuries to the joints and muscles.
 In the case of hair loss, PRP forces newly implanted or inactive hair follicles into active growth to get the hair to start growing again.
 As the person’s own blood is used for the treatment, it’s considered safe as long as it is administered by a licensed health professional.
 Our Naturopathic Doctors are licensed certified to administer PRP.